vivekagr/AWS-SAA-C02-Course/README.md

 #### EBS Exam Power Up

 - Volumes are created in an AZ, isolated in that AZ.
+- If we want to migrate them into another AZ, we need to create **snapshots**.
+Snapshots are created in the same region where origin AZ is, but can be later copied to other regions.
+Therefore we can migrate our EBS volumes across AZs and Regions.
+- To migrate across same region (from one AZ to another):
+  - first, create snapshot of EBS volume 1
+  - when the snapshot is ready, create a new EBS volume 2 **from this snapshot**
+  - attach the EBS volume 2 to instance in it's AZ
+- To migrate across different region - copy the snapshot to another region and then create a new EBS volume from it.
 - If an AZ fails, the volume is impacted. **Snapshots help there** (Snapshots are backups of volume that are put in S3 - it makes them Region resilient)
 - Highly available and resilient in that AZ. (**Replicates data to multiple storage platforms in one AZ**) The only reason for failure is if the whole AZ fails.